MicrosoftDocs/microsoft-365-docs/microsoft-365/business-video/add-domain.md

 - BCS160
 - MET150
 - MOE150
-description: "Learn how to add another domain to your subscription."
+description: "Your organization might need multiple domains so customers can find you.
+Learn how to add another domain to your subscription."
 ---

 # Add another domain